 Yea-sayers are among the losers in the workplace.
 They are more often affected by burnouts and work themselves to the limit – after all, there are always one or two colleagues who take advantage of their kindness.
-If you’re finding yourself in this trap we’ll show you how to say “no” in a friendly way, without being perceived as an uncooperative colleague.
+If you find yourself in this trap, we’ll show you how to say “no” in a friendly way, without being perceived as an uncooperative colleague.

 Set limits and remain diplomatic

 Experienced leaders know the problem: they are often asked for their advice and help.
 To assist with real problems is an important part of the job, but what if the department manager next door asks you for a favor?
 After all, you’ve taken over handling the last-minute details with last week’s project… You don’t want to be rude, but you’re also not sure if this new request will fit into your schedule.